luleran2010/my_c2db_scaper/README.md

 A small repo to scrape the C2DB database and build a structure library.

 ## Environment
-Environment Name: c2db-scraper
+Environment Name: **c2db-scraper**.
+Important Packages:
+>Pymatgen
+>ASE
+>Pandas

-Can be build with the environment.yml file
+Can be build with the environment.yml file via `conda env create -f environment.yml`

 ## ToDo:
 - [ ] compress raw data JSON file for LT storage.